EliannaWong/Mortgage-Calculator/README.md

 Make sure the Months excel file is used as tableau data source.

 ## How to use .ipynb file
-Python code contains same dashboard built in Python environment only, no external files required to run this file.
+Python code contains the same dashboard but built in Python environment only, no external files required to run this file.